alexandrestein/gotinydb/README.md

 ## Acknowledgments

 - I was looking for pure `golang` database for reasonable (not to big) data set.
 I saw [Tiedot](https://github.com/HouzuoGuo/tiedot) long time ago but the index is only for exact match which was not what I was looking for.
-- B-Tree is a good way to have ordered elements and is extremely scalable.
-It is particularly great for heavy random reads.
-Used for indexing and queries ([Bolt](https://github.com/boltdb/bolt) for persistent indexation and [Btree](https://github.com/google/btree) for in memory queries).
 - LSM-Tree is much more efficient for height write loads.
 This is used to store data ([Badger](https://github.com/dgraph-io/badger)).